Persuasion Should be Double-Blind: A Multi-Domain Dialogue Dataset With Faithfulness Based on Causal Theory of Mind: Experiments

 \subsection{Dataset Evaluation}

-To assess the quality of CToMPersu, we compared it to a real human dialogue dataset, PersuasionForGood, a small-scale dataset consisting of real conversations focused on persuading people to donate.
-We also compared it to DailyPersuasion, a large-scale, multi-domain, multi-turn dialogue dataset generated by GPT-4.
+To evaluate CToMPersu, we compare it with PersuasionForGood, a small-scale human dialogue dataset focused on donation scenarios, and DailyPersuasion, a large-scale, multi-domain, multi-turn dataset generated by GPT-4.
+As shown in Table~\ref{table:dataset_comparison}, CToMPersu not only scales effectively but also preserves the double-blind and cognitively faithful dynamics characteristic of real persuasive communication.